What is a carcinoembryonic antigen test (CEA)?

 Levels of CEA higher than 20 ng/mL are considered very high.
-If you have CEA levels that are this high and you also have symptoms of cancer, it strongly suggests that cancer has not been removed successfully after treatment.
+If you have CEA levels this high and you also have symptoms of cancer, it strongly suggests the cancer has not been removed successfully after treatment.
 It may also suggest that the cancer has metastasized, or spread, to other parts of your body.

-CEA levels should not be the only test used to determine if you have cancer.
-Your doctor will use the CEA test along with other tests and an evaluation of your overall symptoms.
-You and your doctor can work together to decide what your best treatment is if your doctor determines that you do have cancer.
+CEA levels shouldn’t be the only test used to determine if you have cancer.
+Your doctor will use the CEA test along with other tests and an evaluation of your symptoms.
+You and your doctor can work together to decide your best treatment option if your doctor determines you have cancer.